dyllandry/logseq/pages/December 2021.md

 				- report card generator
 			- school api provides route to generate report cards for each student which sends messages to smq, report card generate consumes the events as it can.
 	- big LMS project
-		- _I could still put this
+		- _I could put this on my portfolio even if it isn't finished
 		- Next.js typescript
 			- ssr web client
 				- twin css (tailwind + emotion)